HAA5 & Disinfection Byproduct Information

 The Agawam Water Department (PWS ID#: 1005000) recently violated a drinking water standard.
 Although this incident was not an emergency, as our customers, you have a right to know what happened and what we are doing to correct this situation.

 We routinely monitor for the presence of drinking water contaminants.
-Testing results from samples taken on June 4, 2019 show that our system exceeded the standard or maximum contaminant level (MCL), for HAA5 at one of our four locations, 1057 North Westfield Street.
+Testing results from samples taken on September 1, 2021 show that our system exceeded the standard or maximum contaminant level (MCL), for HAA5 at one of our four locations, 36 Main Street.
 The standard for HAA5 is 60 micrograms per liter (µg/L), also known as parts per billion (ppb).
 It is determined by averaging all samples collected by our system for the last 12 months, this is also known as a locational running annual average (LRAA).
-The level of HAA5 average at this location for the July 1, 2018 to June 30, 2019 monitoring period was 69 µg/L; with a range for the last 12 month period of 51-110 µg/L. Our most recent sample results were 59 µg/L, which is below the standard of 60 µg/L, but because the drinking water standard is an average (LRAA) over the past year at that location, we remain in violation of the MCL for HAA5.
-The other three sampling locations, deeper into the water system, all have LRAAs below the MCL.
+The LRAA of HAA5 for the 36 Main Street sampling location for the October 1, 2020 to September 30, 2021 monitoring period was 63µg/L. The range of values at this location was 47 to 84 µg/L. The other three sampling locations continue to have LRAAs below the MCL.

 What does this mean?

 You are advised that the water can continue to be consumed as usual.
-This is not an emergency, and there was no immediate or short-term health risks.
+This is NOT an emergency, and there are no immediate or short-term health risks.
 If it had been an emergency, you would have been notified within 24 hours.
 HAA5 are five haloacetic acid compounds which form when disinfectants react with natural organic matter in the water.
-People who drink water containing HAA5s in excess of the MCL over many years may have an increased risk of getting cancer.
+People who drink water containing HAA5s in excess of the MCL over many years (i.e. decades or a lifetime) may have an increased risk of getting cancer.

 Please see https://www.mass.gov/service-details/haa5-in-drinking-water-information-for-consumers for a fact sheet on HAA5s or visit our website at http://www.agawam.ma.us/water/haa5 for more information